-In Commerce we address the following topics in a practical and hands-on fashion so students can make sense of the world in which they live.
-A new syllabus was introduced and started with Year 9 in 2020 and continued with Year 10 in 2021, with a particular change in Core topics to be studied by Commerce cohorts.
+In Commerce we address topics in a practical and hands-on fashion so students can make sense of the world in which they live.
+Commerce provides a strong foundation for students interested in the senior Social Sciences (Business Studies, Economics and Legal Studies).